ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 >
 > Note's author

-In addition, chocolate is a rather luxury foods, it was known by the Mayas as the "Theobroma cacao" (food of the gods).
+In addition, chocolate is a rather luxury food, it was known by the Mayas as the "Theobroma cacao" (food of the gods).
 As a non-necessary goods, unlike rice or eggs, inhabitant struggling to find a decent everyday meal may not prioritize chocolate consumption.
 Even for wealthy inhabitants the local gastronomy has a huge impact on their consumption.
 For instance, the Chinese middle class doesn't consume that much of chocolate, unlike red wine, because they simply don't eat a lot of sweet in general.
 Last fact but not the least, remember which country invent the compass, the gunpowder, the papermaking and printing?
 Well, China!
 And without any chocolate!
 This fact emphasize the great care to put everythings in an historical perspective.
 Did you see where China lies on the correlation diagram?

 Chocolate consumption is probably an epiphenomenon of the wealth of (occidental) countries, which happen to have an inclination toward sweety foods and therefore are likely to appreciate the Maya beverage.
 At the same time, the wealthiest countries in the world for the last century (1900-2000) also happen to be in a large majority occidental (be carefull with the [Simpson's paradox](https://en.wikipedia.org/wiki/Simpson%27s_paradox)!)

+> It remains to be determined whether the consumption of chocolate is the underlying mechanism for the observed association with improved cognitive function.
+>
+> Note's author

-# Execution
+# Statistical Considerations
 ## A very poor sample of wealthy countries

-At the level of the execution, the small number of countries could be an issue.
-* Are there enough countries in the chosen sample?
-* Is the set of 23 countries a good representation of the diversity of the 195 recognized countries?

-> Obviously, these findings are hypothesis-generating only and will have to be tested in a prospective, randomized trial
->
-> It remains to be determined whether the consumption of chocolate is the underlying mechanism for the observed association with improved cognitive function.

-Hypothesis testing relies on analyzing sample data to draw conclusions about all the population.
+At the level of the statistical evidence, the small selection of countries could be an issue.
+Indeed, hypothesis testing relies on analyzing sample data to draw conclusions about all the population.
 The accuracy of the conclusions is influenced by the representativeness and the size of the sample.
-If the sample is not truly representative of the population or is too small, the results may not be generalizable.
+If the sample of countries is not truly representative of all the countries in the world the results may not be generalizable.

+The researcher may have a minimum knowledge of the population parameters.
+For instance, the chocolate consumption fluctuates from 70 grams to 7000 grams per year per capita between Asian and European countries.
+With that variability in mind, the researcher usually consider increasing the sample size.

+Concerning the degree of accuracy desired, the researcher may consider the acceptable margin of error and the confidence interval for the study.
 Generally we estimate the number of sample needed for being powered.
-To calculate the power of the study we can use:
+To calculate the power needed for detecting a correlation coefficient of 0.79, we can use the following equations:

 $$
 H_0: \rho = 0 \\